csb324/eleventy-obsidian-ninareth/notes/Inventory/Items/Deck of Illusions.md

 	6 of clubs
 	king of hearts

-Crads must be drawn at random, using  one action and range of 30ft.
+Cards must be drawn at random, using  one action and range of 30ft.

 The illusion appears and remains until dispelled.
-You can use an action within 120ft to magically  move withing 30ft of the card.
+You can use an action within 120ft to magically  move within 30ft of the card.

 Any interaction reveals it as illusion, DC 15ft investigation check to see through.